Katniss218/HumanSpaceProgram/CONTRIBUTING.md

 If you're not a contributor on the repo, you can fork the repository to start working on a feature to be later merged.

-- Fork the Repository: Click the "Fork" button at the top right of the repository page.
+- **Fork the Repository** - Click the "Fork" button at the top right of the repository page.
-- Create a Branch: Create a new branch for your feature or bug fix.
+- **Create a Branch** - Create a new branch for your feature or bug fix.
 Use a descriptive name, such as `feature/noninertial_reference_frames` or `bugfix/atmosphere_renderer_depth_buffer`.
-- Make Changes: Implement your changes in the new branch.
+- **Make Changes** - Implement your changes in the new branch.
-- Commit Changes: Commit your changes, ideally with clear commit names.
+- **Commit Changes** - Commit your changes, ideally with clear commit names.
-- Create a Pull Request: Open a pull request to the main repository, detailing your changes and linking to any related issues.
+- **Create a Pull Request** - Open a pull request to the main repository, detailing your changes and linking to any related issues.

 #### Style Guides: